 2nd December 2021

-Amplifying Survivor Voices: Interviews with survivors of gender-based violence in Kenya
+Amplifying survivor voices: Interviews with survivors of gender-based violence in Kenya

-Key takeaways and recommendations
+Key recommendations

 As we adapt to this unique time of the COVID pandemic, a quarter of a century after the groundbreaking Fourth World Conference on Women in Beijing, and against the backdrop of the Generation Equality Forum, we, in partnership with several other local women’s rights organizations, sought the voices of survivors of sexual and gender-based violence, to understand their reality and specifically their experiences as they sought to access justice.

 The stories that we heard painted a picture of two common themes we know to be true.
 Firstly, Kenya has robust laws that should prevent, protect and respond to sexual and gender-based violence; And secondly, critical gaps in the justice sector prevent the effective implementation of those laws.
-Worse still pervasive socioeconomic factors continue to be a catalyst for sexual exploitation as well as child and teenage pregnancies.
+Worse still, pervasive socioeconomic factors continue to be a catalyst for sexual exploitation as well as child and teenage pregnancies.

 Explore more resources